uvasrg/uvasrg.github.io/src/content/post/dpml.md

 composition for comparable privacy leakage, as measured by the number of actual members exposed in a test dataset.
 Further, none of the methods provide both acceptable utility and meaningful privacy &mdash;
-it a high level, either nothing is learned from the training data, or some sensitive data is exposed.
+at a high level, either _nothing is learned_ from the training data, or some _sensitive data is exposed_.
 (See [the paper](https://arxiv.org/abs/1902.08874) for more details and results.)